infojunkie/infojunkie/README.md

 - Using open source Web technologies on the backend and frontend

 I am best motivated when applying these skills to domains that interest me:
-- Music and multimedia
+- Music and multimedia technologies
 - Social development and civic engagement
-- Education and culture
+- Education, arts and culture

 [Contact me via email](mailto:karim.ratib@gmail.com) if you are interested - looking forward to hear from you!